In these lessons, we shall be looking at:

 A cube is a three-dimensional figure with six equal square sides.
-The figure below shows a cube.
-The dotted lines indicate edges hidden from your view.
+The figure below shows a cube with sides s.

 Surface area of a cube = 6s2